 That is everything that you will need on your mobile device.
 However, it may not be enough for your Mac computer.
 In the case of failure, you will be able to recover applications purchased from the App Store, but not the software that you have installed from different sources.
 Adobe Creative Suite?
 Microsoft Office? – you will need to reinstall those manually.
 You must also make sure that you back up your Documents folder, otherwise, you may lose some your Microsoft Outlook emails and archives.
 Do you have software built for you on your computer? – you must find another way to back it up.

 Apple provide only 5GB of storage for your backups for free.
 Again, that might be just enough for your phone.
-However, bigger devices may require significantly more space. iCloud pricing information may be found here.
+However, bigger devices may require significantly more space. iCloud pricing information may be found on Apples website.